THE FOUR SEASONS AND THEIR GREAT EVENTS

 An exquisite anticipation to the Giro is offered by the fourth edition of the Tour of the Alps which, since 2016, has taken the place of the Melinda Giro del Trentino and takes place in April on the roads of Trentino, Alto Adige and the Tyrol in Austria.
 In July we have the Leggendaria Charly Gaul, one of the most prestigious international long distance uphill cycling races.

 Gritty and thrilling: two words to describe what every year the Trentino MTB circuit, through a series of single track and off-road events, leaves etched in your mind.
 Five appointments for all tastes, from fans of tough uphill routes to those who prefer gentler slopes, that leave competitors and spectators alike with an unforgettable experience.

 In spring, in the mild climate offered by Lake Garda, the season of sailing and windsurfing regattas takes off thanks to the regular winds that blow between Riva del Garda and Torbole.
 International and European contests of the more popular sailing and windsurf classes are permanent fixtures in the calendar that runs on until November.

 The 4th leg of the 2019 FIM Motocross World Championship is held at the fascinating Pietramurata circuit every April.
 Champions of MXGP, MX2 and European 125 and 250 race in the Ciclamino Motocross circuit.

-Great athletes at work in the Dolomites
+Summer - Great athletes at work in the Dolomites

 Fresh mountain air, a proven infrastructure and the climatic conditions have transformed Trentino into one of the most sought-after destinations for teams and athletes of the highest level for their summer training.
 The most notable of these are football teams: a number of top division Italian and European clubs choose Trentino every summer for pre-season training.